Multi-factor Authentication

 -

-Enter that one-time authentication token into the field presented to them in Sentinel.
+Enter that one-time authentication token into the field presented to them in the Portal.

 If that code can be validated, the user is successfully logged in.
 If the code cannot be validated, the user is not logged in.
 The login page will offer the option of sending a new code.